slaclab/sdf-docs/service-compute.md

 filesystem or other network filesystems (e.g., SLAC AFS, SLAC GPFS, SDF Lustre, etc.), are not allowed and such links will not resolve when accessed via HTTP.
+> * I understand that ALL content under my public_html directory tree will be publicly accessible.
+> * This service is purely for public content and it does NOT implement any legacy AFS directives *('slaconly')* for restricting access
 > * Purely for SLAC business purposes
 > * Not for personal non-professional purposes
 > * We do not implement any form of authentication for public HTML sharing via home directories